 Chargeback fraud is more likely in card-not-present transactions because cardholder information is more challenging to check.
 When a consumer receives a product or service, they can claim that they never approved the charge or that they did not receive the thing.

 To be considered for a CNP transaction, you must not use a physical terminal to tap your mobile wallet or swipe your magnetic stripe, or enter your EMV chip.
-As a result, card-not-present transactions can be made over the phone, online, or via fax.
+As a result, card-not-present transactions can be made via online forms, mobile apps, or phone calls.

 Card-not-present transactions are often misunderstood since many people believe that if a customer is there with their card, the transaction is considered card-present.